-Lead engineer and software developer: Rick Cook, Caltech SRL Software Developer: Andrew Davis, Caltech SRL.
+Lead engineer and software developer: Rick Cook, Caltech SRL Software developers: Andrew Davis, Allan Labrador, Caltech SRL.

 Software maintenance following delivery of the IMPACT suite to the spacecraft will be on an as-needed basis, not included in the table below.